FOREX-Yen weakens as Asian markets reopen to renewed tariff turmoil | Law-Order

 The yen dipped after China announced export controls on Japanese companies in a further sign of souring relations.
 The Nikkei newspaper said U.S. authorities took the lead in conducting so-called rate checks last month to prop up Japan's currency without a request from Tokyo.

 "It's just the uncertainty about what the future trade landscape will look like, just at a point where most countries had signed or were on the cusp of signing trade deals."
-The dollar index, which measures the greenback against a basket of currencies, rallied 0.2% to 97.90.
+The yen weakened 0.3% to 155.05 per dollar.
+The dollar index , which measures the greenback against a basket of currencies, rose 0.12% to 97.81.

-The euro slid 0.14% at $1.1768, while the yen sank 0.4% to 155.27 per dollar.
-Sterling fell 0.08% to $1.3478.
+The euro barely budged, down just 0.04% at $1.1779, while sterling was little changed at $1.3486.
 Trump said on Saturday he would raise a temporary tariff from 10% to 15% on U.S. imports from all countries, the maximum level allowed under the law.
 On Monday, he took to social media to say that countries that "play games" in the wake of the Supreme Court's ruling would be hit with even higher duties.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)